autechjobs/website/src/pages/blog/prepare-for-virtual-interview.md

 ---
 subtitle: lorem-ipsum
 date: '2021-03-26'
-excerpt: "Statistics all around the world state that hiring managers are reducing the stockpile of their resumes by interviewing them virtually to cut out the most deserving candidates.
-There are a few ways in which you can set yourself to ace your next virtual interview and make an impactful connection with your interviewer.\_\n\n\n\n\n"
+excerpt: "Statistics all around the world state that hiring managers are reducing the stockpile of their resumes by interviewing candidates virtually to bring out the most deserving ones.
+There are a few ways in which you can set yourself to ace your next virtual interview and make an impactful connection with your interviewer.\_\n"
 template: post
 title: How to prepare for your next virtual interview
 author: src/data/authors/ansubha-manandhar.yaml